ivoras/EncryptedNotepad2/ABOUT.md

 ## Why is the UI clunky / strange / not native?

 It's because of Fyne... but it's getting better all the time.

+## Why is the executable / package so big, compared to the old version?

+Encrypted Notepad II is written in Go, and that means it's mostly statically compiled on all platforms.
+It uses the [Fyne](https://github.com/fyne-io/fyne) UI toolkit, and that means it uses almost no operating system-provided UI facilities on any platform.
+The flip side of that is that everything needs to be built-in into the single executable, making it bigger than expected for such a compact app.

+The old version was written in Java, and that means it required a JRE to run.
+In that light, the new version is actually lighter-weight.